MaxC24/Tax-Calculator/Tw/src/README.md

 To execute the program.
 Run the Class Main in the main package.
 It will print out the result in the console.

-Note:
+Tw is the working folder.

-I never coded in Java before, and I don't have knowledge of best practices.
+I didn't write many comments as the logic is very simple.
+I apologize as I haven't coded in Java before, so I didn't really follow the best practices, but I did my best for the time I had.

-I used Eclipse as IDE for the challenge.
+Thank you.

 ##Problem Description.